VanceLongwill/vancelongwill.github.io/content/_index.md

 title: "Home"
 description: ""
 images: ["boat-code.jpg"]
-draft: true
+draft: false
 menu: main
-weight: 0
+weight: 1
 ---

-# Vance Longwill
+# Terrassa
-## Freelance full stack developer

-Lorem Ipsum
+## The Hugo theme for you.
+Or for your company.